 Jasmin was selected to participate in the 2018 UnionDocs Documentary Lab, 2017 New Orleans Film Society Emerging Voices Mentorship, 2017 Third Coast Radio Residency at Ragdale, 2015 American Society of News Editors’ Minority Leadership Institute, 2012 Association of Independents in Radio New Voices Scholarship, and the 2012 Society of Environmental Journalists “Translating Science/Telling Stories” Fellowship.
 Jasmin was awarded the 2015 Society of Professional Journalists’ Excellence in Journalism Award for her documentary Deadly Divide: Migrant Death on the Border, and the 2014 Pacific Media Workers Guild Freelance Student Journalism Award for her feature on an undocumented student and activist in Boyle Heights.

 Jasmin is working on her first film, Silent Beauty, about her family’s history with child sexual abuse and their culture of silence.
-Jasmin came forward to her family about abuse she endured as a child in 2014.
-In her spare time, Jasmin volunteers as a Court Appointed Special Advocate to represent the best interests of abused and neglected children in the juvenile court system in Orleans Parish, Louisiana.
+Jasmin disclosed abuse she endured as a child in 2014.

 Jasmin is based in New Orleans, Louisiana but sometimes Los Angeles, Oakland, and Mexico City.